Find Your Ideal Diversity Coach Training Program

 CoachDiversity Institute is the world’s only coaching organization focused on diversity as a mechanism to support true organizational and community change.
 Many people ask us, “What is diversity coaching, and is it really all that different from diversity training?”

-Traditional diversity training is centered on raising awareness around power and privilege only, leaving participants feeling uneasy, angry, resentful and defensive.
+Traditional diversity management training is centered on raising awareness around power and privilege only, leaving participants feeling uneasy, angry, resentful and defensive.
 CoachDiversity Institute places greater value on learning new tools that help leaders think differently about difference, translate these skills into everyday practice, and promote engagement and belonging.